Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Asymptotic Analysis

-Theorem \ref{theorem_extending_branching_process} for multi-type branching processes holds under a standard assumption that the expected offspring matrix ${K}$ is irreducible (for more details, see Appendix \ref{define_standard_MTBP}).
-However, $K$ as defined in (\ref{K_definition}) is not irreducible.
-Lemma \ref{matrix_structure} below sheds further light on the structure of $K$.
-Theorem \ref{theorem_extending_branching_process} observes that standard conclusions continue to hold for the branching process $\{{{\bf B}_t}\}$ associated with epidemic processes $\{{{\bf X}_t^N}\}$.
+Standard convergence results (Appendix \ref{sec:define_standard_MTBP}) for super-critical multi-type branching processes require that the expected offspring matrix $K$ be irreducible.
+However, $K$ as defined above is not irreducible.
+Lemma \ref{matrix_structure} below sheds further light on the structure of $K$, and Theorem \ref{theorem_extending_branching_process} demonstrates that standard conclusions continue to hold for the branching process $\{\mathbf{B}_t\}$ associated with epidemic processes $\{\mathbf{X}_t^N\}$.

 For any matrix $M$, let $\rho(M)$ denote its spectral radius, that is, the maximum of the absolute values of all its eigenvalues.
-Henceforth, we assume that $\rho =\rho(K) > 1$ in all subsequent analysis.
+Henceforth, we assume that $\rho = \rho(K) > 1$ in all subsequent analysis.